CytoViva® Hyperspectral Microscope

 Short Wave Infrared (SWIR)

-CytoViva’s Hyperspectral Imaging technology was specifically developed for spectral characterization and spectral mapping of nanoscale samples imaged with the patented CytoViva darkfield-based microscope.
+CytoViva’s Hyperspectral Microscope technology was specifically developed for spectral characterization and spectral mapping of nanoscale samples imaged with the patented CytoViva darkfield-based microscope.
 In addition, this hyperspectral imaging technology supports a wide range of other types of samples, from micro to macro in scale.

-Hyperspectral images appear very similar to a traditional optical image with one important difference.
+Hyperspectral microscope images appear very similar to a traditional optical microscope image with one important difference.
 Each pixel of a hyperspectral image provides the complete reflectance spectral response of that pixel’s spatial area within the VNIR or SWIR spectral range.
 This enables nondestructive spectral measurements of nanoscale elements in the full spatial context of the sample image.

-At 100x magnification, a hyperspectral image may contain as many as 700,000 pixels, each as small as 128nm each.
+At 100x magnification, a hyperspectral microscope image may contain as many as 700,000 pixels, each as small as 128nm each.
 This hyperspectral data is recorded at approximately 2nm of spectral resolution in the VNIR range, enabling minute spectral differences to be measured from pixel to pixel within the image.

-Hyperspectral images can be captured of both biological and materials-based nanoscale samples.
+Hyperspectral microscope images can be captured of both biological and materials-based nanoscale samples.
 These nanoscale materials may be integrated in a wide range of biological or materials based environments.
 See below an example of AuNPs in ex-vivo lymph node tissue.
 In this example, hyperspectral imaging makes it possible to quickly identify and map the AuNPs present in the tissue and provides a class distribution confirming the total area where AuNPs are present.

 Hyperspectral Image of AuNPs in Tissue